Dogs and Skunks: A Smelly Dilemma

 APCC: Skunks

 While skunks are generally docile creatures, they do have a very potent method of fending off people or animals who bother them.
 Unfortunately, some dogs don’t get the hint soon enough and become the target of a skunk’s spray.
-That’s why the ASPCA Poison Control Center (APCC) wants to offer the following tips and advice for dealing with a dog who has been “skunked.”
+That’s why the ASPCA Animal Poison Control Center (APCC) wants to offer the following tips and advice for dealing with a dog who has been “skunked.”

 Signs and Symptoms